oomti/xindaIR/README.md

-public functions and variables: class constructor:
+public functions and variables:

+  class constructor:

     xindaIR(unsigned char pin);

-  to initialize in the setup
+  to initialize in the setup:

     void xindaIR_Setup();

-  call frequently to read from the FIFO stack
+  call frequently to read from the FIFO stack to:

     void readIRstack();

-  returns a value according to what button is pressed
+  returns a value according to what button is pressed:

     char getIRmsg();

-  this value is true until button value is not read
+  this value is true until button value is not read:

     bool isButtonPressed ;

-  a counter for how long the last button(signal cycles) have been pressed for
+  a counter for how long the last button(signal cycles) have been pressed for:

     char isRepeat = 0 ;